lolivi/EFTD6Limits/README.md

 cp .../CMSSW_8_0_26_patch1/src/EFTD6Limits/hadd.sh .
 source hadd.sh
 ```
-- Now you should have the complete set of shapes named "tot_...input_func.root"
+- Now you should have the complete set of shapes named "tot_...input_func.root".
 ## Analysis
 For this section use CMSSW_10_2_13 and Combine.
 To download Combine go [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/).
 ```bash